To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Related Works

-\textbf{Data Selection.} In FL, selecting data from streaming data can be seen as sampling batches of data from its data distribution, which is similar to mini-batch SGD.
-To accelerate the training process of SGD, the majority of existing methods quantify the importance of each data sample (such as loss \cite{loshchilov2015online, shrivastava2016training, schaul2015prioritized}, gradient norm \cite{johnson2018training, zhao2015stochastic}, uncertainty \cite{chang2017active, wu2017sampling}) and leverage importance sampling to select training samples for each round.
-Another closer area to our work is data evaluation, which tries to measure the contribution/importance of each data sample to the training process, such as leave-one-out test~\cite{cook1977detection} and data shapley~\cite{ghorbani2019data}.
-These methods fail to work for the network scenario as they require arbitrary access to the full dataset for model retraining.
+\textbf{Data Selection.} In FL, selecting data from streaming data can be seen as sampling batches of data from its distribution, which is similar to mini-batch SGD.
+To improve the training process of SGD, existing methods quantify the importance of each data sample (such as loss \cite{shrivastava2016training, schaul2015prioritized}, gradient norm \cite{johnson2018training, zhao2015stochastic}, uncertainty \cite{chang2017active, wu2017sampling}, data shapley~\cite{ghorbani2019data} and representativeness~\cite{mirzasoleiman2020coresets, wang2021fair}) and leverage importance sampling or priority queue to select training samples.
+The previous literature~\cite{DBLP:conf/mobisys/ShinLLL22, li2021sample} on data selection in FL simplify conducts the above data selection methods on each client individually for local model training without considering the global model.
+And all of them require either access to all the data or multiple inspections over the data stream, which are not satisfied in the mobile network scenarios. $ $

-\textbf{Traffic Classification} is a signification task in mobile network, which associates traffic packets with specific applications for the downstream network management task, like user experience, capacity planning and resource provisioning.
-The techniques for traffic classification can be classified into three categories.
-Port-based approaches \cite{karagiannis2004transport} utilize the association of ports in the TCP or UDP header with well-known port numbers assigned by the IANA.
-Payload-based approach \cite{wang2010automatic} identifies applications by inspecting the packet headers or payload, which has very high computational consumption and cannot handle encrypted traffic classification \cite{finsterbusch2013survey}.
-Statistics-based approach leverages payload-independent parameters such as packet length, inter-arrival time and flow direction to circumvent the problem of payload encrypted and user's privacy \cite{wang2019survey}.